ākonga/Students

 At the end of the year, Year 7 students are surveyed and asked to choose the five Year 7 people who they think show the best WISE qualities in the school.
 Each child is asked if they would like to be selected as a Y8 leader and the role they would like to take.
 Senior school teachers and senior management are surveyed also and then leadership decisions are made over several meetings.
 The final decision is always made by the Principal.
 Some of these leaders are announced at the final school assembly and the previous year's leaders present their badges.
 Other leadership roles are assigned the following year.

-At the Year 8 Graduation dinner each year we give out two special awards.
-These are a Leadership Award and Citizenship Award.
+At the Year 8 Graduation dinner each year we give out two types of special awards.
+These are Leadership Awards (one recipient for each of our four RATA values) and Citizenship Awards.
 These may be given to 1 or 2 students in each category.
 Senior staff award these to students who have stood out throughout the calendar year.
 They are chosen from the entire Year 8 group which includes the leadership team.

 2023 Student Leadership group